facs(optional)Permits the current element to reference a facsimile surface or image zone which

 signs.

-listA formatting element that contains a series of items separated from one another and
+<list>A formatting element that contains a series of items separated from one another and

 arranged in a linear, often vertical, sequence.

-quote(quoted material) – Contains a paragraph-like block of text attributed to an external
+<quote>Contains a paragraph-like block of text attributed to an external

 source, normally set off from the surrounding text by spacing or other typographic